phuanh004/ENVY-m6-n015dx-macOS/README.md

 ## Known Issues

 - Battery Manager needs to be patched
-- subwoofer does not work
+- Subwoofer does not work
 - Wifi: The itlwm kext and HeliPort are still under development, so the following errors still exist:
   - Wifi dropping issue
   - Unable to save wifi password